How do I know which version of Office 365 I should use? - The Office 365 Selector Tool comes to the rescue

 My favorite one.
 Well, except for number 2, which is about e-mail services.
 This one is simply if you want SharePoint to be part of your Office 365 subscription.
 Of course, it should, because SharePoint is pretty slick if you are collaborating with your colleagues and want to continue do so in a seamless way.

 After taking some time to answer the questions, which shouldn’t take long at all, you just press "Recommend" and it’ll display the best suited plan for you:

 Of course, if you want more juice or tighten the budget you can always down-size or scale it up quickly.
 When I selected what I needed for one of my businesses, it recommended me the Enterprise E3 plan as per the previous picture.
 However, there’s a neat button below saying "Need less?", which upon clicking displays what features will get removed from the recommended plan if I downsize to the Midsize Business alternative:

 For me, this made more sense on a lot of levels – but foremost since I don’t use any eDiscovery, archiving or legal hold capabilities.
 I don’t need to mix & match my products and I certainly do not need any IRM capabilities at this point – so it was quick and painless to realize that the Midsize Business plan is better for my scenario.

-Of course the recommended plans will differ depending on the amount of users you specify as well.
+Of course, the recommended plans will differ depending on the number of users you specify as well.

-This post wasn’t meant as a sell-in for Office 365 or any technology related, but rather a helpful guide for those of you who are already considering Office 365 and are about to make a move for getting on the train.
+This post wasn’t meant as a sell-in for Office 365 or any technology related, but rather a helpful guide for those of you who are already considering Office 365 and are about to make a move to get on the train.
 I hope it’ll serve you well.